angular/angular/aio/content/guide/build.md

 <code-example format="json" language="json">

   "configurations": {
-  "production": {
+    "development": {
       "fileReplacements": [
           {
             "replace": "src/environments/environment.ts",
-        "with": "src/environments/environment.prod.ts"
+            "with": "src/environments/environment.development.ts"
           }
         ],
         &hellip;

 </code-example>

-This means that when you build your production configuration with `ng build --configuration production`, the `src/environments/environment.ts` file is replaced with the target-specific version of the file, `src/environments/environment.prod.ts`.
+This means that when you build your development configuration with `ng build --configuration development`, the `src/environments/environment.ts` file is replaced with the target-specific version of the file, `src/environments/environment.development.ts`.

 You can add additional configurations as required.
 To add a staging environment, create a copy of `src/environments/environment.ts` called `src/environments/environment.staging.ts`, then add a `staging` configuration to `angular.json`:

 <code-example format="json" language="json">

   "configurations": {
+    "development": { &hellip; },
     "production": { &hellip; },
     "staging": {
       "fileReplacements": [
         {
           "replace": "src/environments/environment.ts",
           "with": "src/environments/environment.staging.ts"
         }
       ]
     }
   }

 </code-example>